cis110/cis110.github.io/policies/grading_policies.md

 : A serious lack of effort may be grounds for failure in the course.
 If you find yourself in any of the situations below, you should meet with an instructor promptly to discuss your situation:

 - Numerous missed assignments or substantially blank assignments.
-- Missed midterm or final exam.
-Be prepared to provide documentation of a serious emergency to justify any unexcused exam absence.
 - Academic dishonesty (see the collaboration tab).
 If you believe you may have violated the collaboration policy, you are encouraged to explain what happened to the instructor.
 Even if your actions constitute a serious violation, the sanctions are likely to be considerably less if you turn yourself in.

 ---